C-Duberry/Data-Analysis-Portfolio/README.md

 ##### Filtering

-Filters countries with populations between 500,000 and 1,000,000 and displays them in descending order from highest to lowest population.
+Filters global life expectancy data to identify countries with the highest and lowest life expectancy values.

 ```sql
 -- Query 1: Countries with highest life expectancy